BlockProject/b-lock/README.md

 - You can also save "Secret notes" such as bank PIN numbers, metamask seed words,...
 - b.lock acts as a Nebulas wallet as well.
 You can use it to keep NAS or send NAS to other accounts.

+### How to use:
+* Step 1: Download the chrome extension from [here](https://chrome.google.com/webstore/detail/block-password-manager/hjbpkcanpblbdfeoogkbpkbjmacakmjn)
+* Step 2: Following the extension’s instructions, create your “keystore” (which is like your master key) and back it up.
+You can also import your existing Nebulas keystore.
+* Step 3: Go to [this link](https://blockproject.io/faucet) and get your free Nebulas coins (which is needed to run b.lock.
+Don’t worry, $0.0001 worth of the coin is enough to use b.lock for your lifetime.
+Hence, we are giving it free to you)
+* Step 4: Done, you can start using b.lock to save your passwords/secret notes

 ### How it works
 * b.lock uses the [Nebulas blockchain](https://nebulas.io) and each user account is linked to a Nebulas account.
 * b.lock uses your Nebulas private key (in other words, the master key) to encrypt your passwords and secret notes, using the AES-256 encryption algorithm.